 Area S-13 is an area of natural terrace surfaces separated by roadway berms.
 An aerial photograph from 1962, which shows the highway under construction, indicates that approximately 60 percent of the survey area was disturbed by highway construction.
 The elevation of Area S-13 varied from 90-149 ft (27-45 m) amsl, with most of the excavated portions at about 100 ft (30 m) amsl.
 The roadway berms separated Area S-13 into three distinct sections.
-Transects at 50-ft intervals were placed in each of these sections, aligned to maximize coverage (Figure 46).
-A total of 108 STPs was excavated in Area S-13, including 86 primary STPs and 22 radial STPs.
+Transects at 50-ft intervals were placed in each of these sections, aligned to maximize coverage

-The stratigraphy of Section 1, within the circular cloverleaf, was generally disturbed by road construction and was characterized by alternating strata of mottled clay fill.
+The stratigraphy of Section 1, was generally disturbed by road construction and was characterized by alternating strata of mottled clay fill.
 Six STPs encountered stratigraphy consistent with Elk soils, possessing a dark brown (10YR 3/3) to dark gray brown (10YR 4/2) silt loam Ahorizon extending to between 0.5-0.6 ft below ground surface overlying a subsoil of strong brown (7.5YR 5/8) silty clay, with a base of excavation extending to between 0.9-1.2 ft below ground surface due to the final stratum being a sterile Bt-horizon.